 As adsorbent material, a molecular sieve of alkali alumino-silicate (Zeolite) or equivalent is required.
 The necessary replacement frequency and associated procedure shall be provided by the Contractor.

-Recovery and purification system
+Recovery and purification system for add-hoc user

 The QPLANT shall include a recovery header for helium gas at room temperature and atmospheric pressure collecting safety valves and potentially for future external user.